IGassmann/web-img-optimizer/docs/CONTRIBUTING.md

 ### Scope

 The scope could be anything specifying the area of the commit change.
-For example `dimensions`, `preload`, `optimize`, `typescript`, etc.
+For example `preload`, `optimize`, `typescript`, etc.